-Part a: Epidemiological overview--- Provide a description of the assigned neurological condition, including clinical and epidemiological manifestations and identify a critical gap in knowledge pertaining to this condition (e.g. causes, pathogenesis, treatment).
+Part a: Epidemiological overview-- Provide a description of the neurological condition, including clinical and epidemiological manifestations and identify a critical gap in knowledge pertaining to this condition (e.g. causes, pathogenesis, treatment).
 The student should focus on literature pertaining to their preferred method of CNS disease assessment (e.g. neuroimaging, cognitive assessment, post-mortem studies).
-This is the mid-term paper (3 pages max, single spaced, 11-inch margins) due on 2/2/17.
-The content of the midterm paper will also be presented in class (10 min 3 slides) 2 weeks later, 2/17/17.
-Students will receive feedback on their midterm paper in writing from the Instructor, TA and peers, as well as on the day when they present in class.
+This is the mid-term paper (3 pages max, single spaced, 11-inch margins) due on 5/27.
+The content of the midterm paper will also be presented in class (10 min 3 slides, + 10 min Q&A) the following week.
+The slides are to address three main points: Slide 1= state your research question, why it is important to answer it? (e.g. very common, prevalence of the condition, costly diseases).
+Slide 2.
+Outline your conceptual model, use the template provided in class (identify who, what and when, that is: target population, predictor, outcome, temporal link between predictor and outcome, as well as hypothesized mediator(s), moderator(s), confounder(s); Slide 3: articulate your hypotheses.
+No need to address the study design yet.
+Students will receive feedback on their midterm paper in writing from the Instructor and from their peers on the day when they present in class.

-Part b: Study Proposal-- Based on the critical gap in knowledge identified in part (a), and on the feedback received from the instructor, TA and peers, the student will propose an ideal study design utilizing their preferred method of CNS assessment.
-Each student will present (10-15 minute presentation, plus 20 minutes for questions and feedback) their proposed study design to the class and an expert in the field immediately following the lecture pertaining that topic.
-The expert and the peers in the class will offer constructive criticism to improve and hone the aims and design of the research design for the study.
+Part b: Study Proposal-- Based on the critical gap in knowledge identified in part (a), and on the feedback received from the instructor, TA and peers, the student will propose their chosen study design utilizing their preferred method of CNS assessment.
+Each student will present their proposed study design to the class.

-Part c: Final Presentation and Paper-From feedback gained in parts (a) and (b), the student will provide a detailed description of their CNS disorder and a proposed study to address a significant gap in knowledge.
-The student is expected to focus on how their study addresses key limitation from prior studies.
-This will be presented in class by the student (or team), at the end of the course, along with parts a and b (20 minutes presentation plus 10 minutes for questions).
+Part c: Final Presentation and Paper -- From feedback gained in parts (a) and (b), the student will provide a detailed description of their CNS disorder and a proposed study to address a significant gap in knowledge.
+The student is expected to focus on how his/her study addresses key limitation from prior studies.
+This will be presented in class by the student (or team), at the end of the course, along with parts a and b.